 Areas of Study

 He received two NASA Space Act Tech Brief Awards (NPO-17237) and (NPO-16593) for his work on the flow visualization of tip vortex generated by a helicopter rotor blade.
 He was the recipient of the 1992 Lindback Award for excellence in teaching at Drexel University.
 In 1993, Dr. Cho was nominated by U.S. DOE and elected as the chairman of the Advanced Fluid Committee under International Energy Agency.
 In 1995, he was the recipient of the Research Professor of the Year at Drexel University.
+In 2019, Dr Cho was named a Fellow of the National Academy of Inventors.

 - Cho Y and Kim H. Nonchemical Methods to Control Scale and Deposit Formation.
 In: Z. Amjad and K. Demadis, eds.
 Mineral Scales and Deposits: Scientific and Technological Approaches: Elsevier; 2015: 193-221.